VRakshita25/CTF-Writeups/Advent of Cyber 2025/Day04/Solution.md

 Execute the exploit provided by the red team agent against the vulnerable web application hosted at MACHINE_IP:5000.
 What flag is provided in the script's output after it?

-Remember, you will need to update the IP address placeholder in the script with the IP of your vulnerable machine (MACHINE_IP:5000)

 `THM{SQLI_EXPLOIT}`

 ## Result